panos-stavrianos/py-directus/README.md

 ## Disclaimer: Under development

+> This is very early in development and the API is subject to change.
+>
+> If you intend to use this library in a production environment, expect undocumented changes and bugs until the first
+> stable release.
+>
+> If you find any issues or have any suggestions, please open an issue or a pull request.

 Documentation [here](https://panos-stavrianos.github.io/py-directus/)

 py-directus is a Python wrapper for asynchronous interaction with the Directus headless CMS API.
 It provides a convenient and